Skip to main content

 Permission handlingACL mirror at retrieval (visibleDocumentIds gate)ACL aware via permission sync; coverage varies per connector

-Agent actionsDrafts Slack DMs, Linear tickets, calendar invites; approval inbox; 5 minute undoRead-only assistant by default
+Agent actionsDrafts Slack DMs, Linear tickets, calendar invites; every send waits in the approval inbox; 5 minute undoGlean Agents act across connected tools; the execution posture is configured per agent

 Setup30 minute interview + OAuth + 2 to 6 hour backfillMulti-week rollout with IT involvement